Offices worldwide

 Overview of the real estate market in Antigua and Barbuda

 Non-locals buy mostly prime real estate in Antigua and Barbuda.
 Beachfront properties are in the most demand, so their prices are the highest.
-Proximity to airports and infrastructure is also a factor in value increasing.
+Proximity to airports and infrastructure is also a factor in value increase.
 Prices on the island of Antigua are higher than on Barbuda.

 For properties in our catalogue, the average price for a square metre is $5,640.
-The maximum is $12,560, and the minimum is $1,566.
+The maximum is $13,125, and the minimum is $1,579.

 Approximate real estate prices:

-• $200,000 for shares;
+• $300,000 for shares;

-• $250,000—$400,000 for apartments;
+• $300,000—750,000 for apartments;

-• $600,000 for penthouses;
+• $1,200,000 for townhouses;

-Benefits of buying real estate in Antigua
+What are the benefits of buying real estate in Antigua?

-Rental income.
 Property owners can gradually recapture the investment by renting real estate out.
 Housing in Antigua and Barbuda is in demand all year round, but the peak season is from December to April.
 The annual rental yield is 2—5%.

 A longer-term lease is, as usual, less costly.
 Let us outline the prices for monthly rent.